Barnwood Park and Arboretum

 Bird Sightings

-Great Spotted Woodpeckers are regularly seen in the park and arboretum.
-Green Woodpeckers are spotted occasionally (last known sighting was in July 2020).
+Great Spotted Woodpeckers are regularly seen in the Park and Arboretum.
+Green Woodpeckers are spotted occasionally.

 This annual and national bird count helps the RSPB to identify trends in populations of different species of common birds over the years, so it is a a valuable citizen science survey.
 It also encourages us to look more carefully at what comes into our gardens, sometimes with surprising results.